pfsense/docs/source/dns/ip-address-check-services.rst

 Configuring IP Address Check Services for Dynamic DNS
 =====================================================

-pfSense software version 2.3.3 and later support custom IP address check services.
+pfSense® software version 2.3.3 and later support custom IP address check services.
 These services are used by Dynamic DNS clients to determine the public IP address of the firewall when a WAN interface is behind an upstream NAT device.